blobtoolkit/pipeline/README.md

 # BTK Pipeline v2

-Splits original pipeline into sub-pipelines that can be run independently or using the `blobtoolkit.smk` sub-pipeline runner.
+Splits original pipeline into sub-pipelines that can be run independently or using the `blobtoolkit.smk` meta pipeline.

 The previous pipeline is available inside the v1 directory.